berndhopp/LCCD/README.md

 ###Abstract

-Ftc means 'flatten the curve', this project is born to address the current corona-crisis in providing an app that informs users when they may be at risk of being infected but does so with as much privacy as possible.
+LibreCCD ist the liberal close contact detector, this project is born to address the current corona-crisis in providing an app that informs users when they may be at risk of being infected but does so with as much privacy as possible.
 It is a replacement of the chinese government's [app dubbed 'close contact detector' (ccd)](https://thenextweb.com/apps/2020/02/11/coronavirus-app-detector/), but adapted to value the user's privacy while being just as effective as ccd.

 ###Objective

-FTC will not persist any positions of it's users but only use them in memory for a short period of time.
+LCCD will not persist any positions of it's users but only use them in memory for a short period of time.
 It will not ask users for any private data, not even an email-address.
 And the algorithm will work just as well as an app that creates a complete movement-profile of it's users.
 Once installed on a phone, the FTC-app will run in background, regularly anonymously transmitting the users geospatial position.
 If the user had been tested positively on Covid19, he may upload